 Director of Baseball Operations

-Evan Pratte enters his 17th season as part of the Mizzou staff.
-He enters his fourth year as the Tigers' Director of Baseball Operations after spending the previous 13 years as an assistant coach, working with the hitters and infielders.
+Evan Pratte enters his 19th season as part of the Mizzou staff.
+He enters his sixth year as the Tigers' Director of Baseball Operations after spending the previous 13 years as an assistant coach, working with the hitters and infielders.

 Serving as the Director of Baseball Operations, Pratte is still heavily involved in the success of the program.
 He handles a variety of responsibilities that ensure that the student-athletes at Mizzou get one of the best experiences possible while playing collegiate baseball.
 From arranging travel to handling a wide variety of daily activities, Pratte's contributions help the entire team and coaching staff succeed.
 He also brings with him a wealth of baseball experience after spending years as a player and coach.